ZhuoyuanJiang/SmolLM-GEC-SFT-DPO/README.md

 ```

 #### Optional: FlashAttention 2
-If you don't have FlashAttention 2 installed, you can add it (verified on RTX 3090, PyTorch 2.5.1+cu124):
+If you don't have FlashAttention 2 installed, you can add it (verified on RTX 3090 and RTX 6000 Ada Generation, PyTorch 2.5.1+cu124):

 ```bash
 conda activate SmolLM_gec_project